Start 'Em, Sit 'Em Tight Ends for Fantasy Football Week 17

 Kyle Pitts at Commanders (8:20 p.m.
 ET, NBC): Pitts has seen his numbers tumble in the last six weeks, scoring 2.4 or fewer points three times while averaging just 3.5 points.
 He also saw just 24 snaps in Week 15 and just 30 snaps last week, and his target share has been minimal at best since Week 9.
 The Commanders have also allowed just 43.3 yards per game to tight ends in the last eight weeks, so Pitts needs to be on the bench.

 Zach Ertz vs. Falcons (8:20 p.m.
 ET, NBC): Ertz has seen just four combined targets in his last two games, one of which he was limited due to a concussion.
-While this week’s game against the Falcons could be high scoring, I’d still keep the veteran on the bench.
-Their defense has allowed 31.5 receiving yards and the fewest points per game to enemy tight ends in the last four weeks, so Ertz could be in for another Scrooge-like stat line.
+While this week’s game against the Falcons could be high-scoring, I’d still keep the veteran on the bench.
+Their defense has allowed 31.5 receiving yards per game and the fewest points per game to enemy tight ends in the last four weeks, so Ertz could be in for another Scrooge-like stat line.

 Cole Kmet vs. Seahawks (Thurs.
 8:15 p.m.
 ET, Prime Video): Kmet scored a modest 8.9 points last week against the Lions, and he’s now been held to single digits in all but one of his last nine games.
 Next up is a tough matchup against the Seahawks, who have given up just 47.7 receiving yards and no touchdowns to opposing tight ends over the last eight weeks.
 Kmet, who is largely touchdown-dependent in fantasy, needs to be benched.